-Ex-police commissioner Adam Simmonds 'broke laws to aid Tories' - BBC News
+Crime chief 'broke laws to aid Tories'

 A former police commissioner broke data protection laws by sharing details about an ongoing case with Conservative colleagues, a court has heard.

-Adam Simmonds, 40, denies passing on details of a fraud probe involving Wellingborough MP Peter Bone.
+Adam Simmonds, 40, denies recklessly passing on details of a fraud probe involving Wellingborough MP Peter Bone.

 The former Northamptonshire police and crime commissioner (PCC) is on trial at Southwark Crown Court.